yang123vc/qf/README.md

 ### When is X Database Support Coming

 I don't intend to support more than one database so has to make the work cheaper.

-### How to Create a Foreign Key between a QF table and a non QF table

-Create a big number field.
-Then use ExtraCode to validate that the data is in the other table.

 ## License